Empedocles lived 2500 years ago, soon after the dawn of scientific thought in Ancient Greece.

 The Speed of Light

 Empedocles believed the speed of light is not infinite.
 We know this because, although Empedocles’ own work on this topic has been lost, Aristotle tells us:

 Rather than having modern-style thoughts about the speed of light, Empedocles might have been thinking more in terms of Zeno’s famous dichotomy paradox.
-Zeno, a Greek philosopher, lived at the same time as Empedocles, so his paradox would probably have influenced Empedocles’s ideas.
+The Greek philosopher Zeno lived at the same time as Empedocles, so his paradox would probably have influenced Empedocles’ ideas.

 In Zeno’s dichotomy paradox, you are trying to get to a destination.
 Clearly, you must reach the halfway point before you reach your destination.
 Having traveled halfway, you are still not at your destination.
-In fact, you now face a new, albeit shorter, journey in which you must travel halfway before you reach your destination, etc, etc. Zeno’s paradox is that if you must always reach halfway points you will never arrive at your final destination.
+In fact, you now face a new, albeit shorter, journey in which you must still travel halfway before you reach your destination, etc, etc. Zeno’s paradox is that if you must always reach halfway points you will never arrive at your final destination.